Azotobacter: Germination of cysts

 Germination of cysts is accompanied by changes in the intima, visible with an electron microscope.
 The intima consists of carbohydrates, lipids, and proteins and has almost the same volume as the central body.
-During germination of cysts, the intima hydrolyses and is used by the cell for the synthesis its components.
+During germination of cysts, the intima undergoes hydrolysis and is used by the cell for the synthesis of its components.

 Physiological properties

-Azotobacter respires aerobically, receiving energy from redox reactions, using organic compounds as electron donors, and can use a variety of carbohydrates, alcohols, and salts of organic acids as sources of carbon.
+Azotobacter respires aerobically, receives energy from redox reactions, using organic compounds as electron donors, and can use a variety of carbohydrates, alcohols, and salts of organic acids as sources of carbon.

 Azotobacter can fix at least 10 μg of nitrogen per gram of glucose consumed.
 Nitrogen fixation requires molybdenum ions, but they can be partially or completely replaced by vanadium ions.
 If atmospheric nitrogen is not fixed, the source of nitrogen can alternatively be nitrates, ammonium ions, or amino acids.
 The optimal pH for the growth and nitrogen fixation is 7.0–7.5, but growth is sustained in the pH range from 4.8 to 8.5.
 Azotobacter can also grow mixotrophically, in a molecular nitrogen-free medium containing mannose; this growth mode is hydrogen-dependent.
 Hydrogen is available in the soil, thus this growth mode may occur in nature.

 While growing, Azotobacter produces flat, slimy, paste-like colonies with a diameter of 5–10 mm, which may form films in liquid nutrient media.
 The colonies can be dark-brown, green, or other colors, or may be colorless, depending on the species.
 The growth is favored at a temperature of 20–30°C.

 Bacteria of the genus Azotobacter are also known to form intracellular inclusions of polyhydroxyalkanoates under certain environmental conditions (e.g. lack of elements such as phosphorus, nitrogen, or oxygen combined with an excessive supply of carbon sources).

 Pigments

 Azotobacter produces pigments.
 For example, Azotobacter chroococcum forms a dark-brown water-soluble pigment melanin.
-This process occurs at high levels of metabolism during the fixation of nitrogen, and is thought to protect the nitrogenase system from oxygen.
+This process occurs at high levels of metabolism during the fixation of nitrogen and is thought to protect the nitrogenase system from oxygen.
 Other Azotobacter species produce pigments from yellow-green to purple colors, including a green pigment which fluoresces with a yellow-green light and a pigment with blue-white fluorescence.